Prediabetes

 How is prediabetes diagnosed?

 Blood tests can help diagnose prediabetes even if no signs or symptoms have started.
 This is also called screening.
-Adults who have excess body weight or obesity are usually tested every 3 years, starting at age 35.
-Your healthcare provider may recommend screening starting at an earlier or later age, depending on your overall risk for diabetes.
+Screening for all adults can start at age 35.
+Your healthcare provider may recommend screening at an earlier or later age.
+This will depend on your overall risk for diabetes.
+Adults who have excess body weight or obesity, and risk factors, are usually tested every 3 years.
+You may be tested sooner if you have symptoms or your risk for diabetes increases.
 Children who are at risk for diabetes may be tested.
 The following may be used to diagnose prediabetes:

 How do I prevent or delay type 2 diabetes?